saraachour/stanford-cs104.github.io/src/class/assignments/assign4.svelte.md

 course in the future.
 You can complete the survey [here](https://forms.gle/uugsgu51sMgCnhiT8).
 Once you complete the survey, you will receive a completion code which you should place in a text file named `survey.txt`.
-The survey is anonymous so submitting the completion code is the only way to verify that you completed the survey.
+The survey is anonymous so submitting the completion code is the only way we can verify that you completed the survey.
 Please do not share this code with anyone, as that would constitute a breach of the honor code.